Vaughn Grissom Player Props: Braves vs. Padres

 - The Padres pitching staff ranked fifth in MLB last season with a collective 9.1 strikeouts per nine innings.

-- The Padres' 3.82 team ERA ranked 11th across all league pitching staffs.

-- Padres pitchers combined to allow 173 total home runs at a clip of 1.1 per game (17th in baseball).

-- Snell (0-2 with a 7.62 ERA and 16 strikeouts in 13 2/3 innings pitched) gets the start for the Padres, his fourth of the season.
+- Martinez makes the start for the Padres, his fourth of the season.
+He is 0-1 with a 5.60 ERA and 11 strikeouts in 17 2/3 innings pitched.

-- The lefty's most recent time out came on Wednesday against the New York Mets, when he went five innings, surrendering four earned runs while allowing six hits.
+- His last time out came on Friday against the Milwaukee Brewers, when the righty tossed six innings, surrendering three earned runs while giving up five hits.

-- In three games this season, the 30-year-old has a 7.62 ERA and 11.1 strikeouts per nine innings, while allowing a batting average of .327 to his opponents.
+- The 32-year-old has an ERA of 5.60, with 5.6 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .221 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.